pauleaster/pauleaster.github.io/content/datascience.md

 ## Random Forest
 For supervised learning, I implemented random forest regression to predict the time domain signal given a number of neutron star parameters.
 This was performed in the frequency domain with the intention of predicting a time domain signal.
 The following plot shows the amplitude and phase of the original signal in black, followed by the leave-one-out cross-validated prediction in blue.
 The bottom trace shows the time domain signals for both.
 The right hand plot shows the relative importance of each parameter determined from the random forest decision trees.
-At face value, it appears that the first four parameters: $\bar{R}, \bar{k}\_{2}, J, M\_{b}$, account for around 50% of the variance due to parameters, however this is not the whole story, as there are cross-correlations between a number of parameters which has not been shown here.
+At face value, it appears that the first four parameters: $\bar{R}, \bar{k}\_{2}, J, M\_{b}$, account for around 50% of the variance due to parameters, however this is not the whole story, as there are correlations between a number of parameters which has not been shown here.

 <div class="row">
     <div class="column">